 - The “Get past time” action is also needed for this

-- Add it to your flow and configure it to match the settings for the trigger.
+- Add it to your flow and configure it to match the settings for the trigger

-At this point, your flow is configured to perform an hourly check for audits.
+- At this point, your flow is configured to perform an hourly check for inspections.

-In our example scenario, we’re going to populate a table with the responses to key questions within our template.
-Each column will represent one of the questions and then each audit will result in a new row.
+- In our example scenario, we’re going to populate a table with the responses to key questions within our template.
+Each column will represent one of the questions, and then each inspection will result in a new row.

 Go ahead and add a Data Operations – Compose action and click inside the Inputs field.
 You’ll see a flyout appear on the right.
 Click the Expression tab.

-Note: The unique identifiers for your template’s items will be entirely different to what is used in this example.
+- The unique identifiers for your template’s items will be entirely different from what is used in this example.
 Follow this guide to find out the unique identifiers for the items you wish to access.

-Now, whenever the response is needed, we can simply select it from the Dynamic content flyout.
+- Now, whenever the response is needed, we can select it from the Dynamic content flyout

 - Repeat these steps for each of your target items, adjusting the item ID within the Filter Array action and the expression for the Compose action.